Italian Basil Pesto with Pine Nuts is like having gold in your fridge; it’s rich and indulgent and makes everything it touches taste better.

 Honestly this Italian Basil Pesto with Pine Nuts alone is reason enough to plant basil…but if you haven’t check out your local markets now too; it takes a fair amount so forget about those little packets in the grocery section.
 And if not this year…then plan for next.
 Plant lots and lots of basil so you are assure lots and lots of pesto!

-PIN ‘Traditional Italian Basil Pesto with Pine Nuts’
+PIN IT!
+‘Traditional Italian Basil Pesto with Pine Nuts’

 - 2 cups fresh basil leaves, tightly packed